When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Warning

-Dehydration In Babies
+Dehydration in Babies

-Early to moderate signs of dehydration include:
+Early to moderate signs include:

-• Fewer or no tears when crying.
+• Dry crying: Fewer or no tears appear when they cry.

 Severe signs of dehydration include: